abdouaziz/abdouaziz2/README.md

-### Hi there  👋
+### Hi there , Abdou Aziz DIOP  👋

-My name is , I'm Abdou Aziz  Diop , I'm a NLP Reseacher Engineer living in senegal .

-I'm interessed in low resources and more particulary about Multilingual Automatic Speech Recognition low resources for African languages

-In this reposiory i implement several state-of-the-art AI algorithms, adapted to the Wolof language .

-I'm mostly working with PyTorch , Tensorflow .
-For IDEs, I work with Visual Studio Code and Google Colab , Kaggle Notebook.
+I am an NLP Research Engineer with strong interest in speech processing .

 ### Connect with me: